init0x1/laravel-walkthrough/notes.md

 - working with pivot tables
 - `belongsToMany()` relationship
 - we need to create tags  and job_tag table to create relationship between them

+## day 14
+- working with pagination
+- we can use custome ui to support pagination by adding it to `AppServiceProvider`